Mary Ellen Maybury

 A luncheon memorial for Friends and family will take place Saturday, May 4th, at “Fire at The Ridge”, 99 Powder Hill Rd, Middlefield, from 11:30 am until 2:30 pm.
 Anyone looking forward to saying a few words, is most welcome and encouraged to please do so.
 To sign the online guestbook please visit hawleylincolnmemorial.com.

-To send flowers to Mary Ellen Maybury's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary Ellen Maybury, please visit our floral store.